FOREX-Battered euro and yen recover after dollar surge

 By Patrick Graham

-LONDON, Dec 16 The euro, yen and pound all recovered some ground against the dollar on Friday after slides of 3 percent or more in reaction to the Federal Reserve's steer on U.S. interest rates next year.
+LONDON, Dec 16 The euro, yen and pound all recovered some ground against the dollar on Friday after slides of up to 3 percent in reaction to the Federal Reserve outlook for U.S. interest rates next year.

-Before the Fed meeting on Wednesday, markets had seen little chance of another surge in the dollar before the end of the year.
+Markets had headed into the Fed meeting on Wednesday expecting litte chances of another surge in the dollar before the end of the year.

 Many banks' forecasts for the major developed currencies have been blown out of the water by the moves of the past 36 hours.
 Only 10 of more than 50 polled by Reuters earlier this month forecast the dollar reaching parity with the euro within the next 12 months.
 On Thursday that threshold was just over 3 percent away.